atsushi-mandai/wisdom3/README.md

 # wisdom3
 Wisdom3 is a web3 project.
-We aim to share wisdom among the community participants and return the profits generated from it to the community fairly.
+Our goal is to encourage community participants to share their knowledge and earn a fair profit from their knowledge.